-The University's capital assets, net of accumulated depreciation at June 30, 2019, were \$140 million.
-Buildings decreased by \$2.7 million during the year due to the demolishing of the University Housing Complex.
-For more information about the University's asset holdings, refer to Note 6 of the Notes to the Financial Statements.
+The University's capital assets, net of accumulated depreciation at June 30, 2020, were \$141.4 million.
+Construction projects in progress for the 2019-2020 fiscal year totaled

+\$8.1 million.
+The University is in the construction phase of several on-going and new renovations.
+For more information about the University's capital asset holdings, refer to Note 6 of the Notes to the Financial Statements.

-The University had \$76.9 million in total long-term liabilities at June 30, 2019, of which \$30.1 million related to revenue bonds and notes payables.
-During the year, the University refunded two bond issues as described below.
+The University had \$81.3 million in total long-term liabilities at June 30, 2020, of which \$30.3 million related to revenue bonds and notes payables.
+During the year, the University did not issue any new debt in the fiscal year.
 The University continues to make all of its debt payments in a timely manner.
 Refer to Note 8 of the Notes to the Financial Statements for more detailed information about the University's debt obligations.